-Apps only appear on the Good App Guide if they receive more than 9 star across our Fun, Skill Development and Ease of Use ratings following are review.
+Apps only appear on the Good App Guide if they receive more than 9 stars across our Fun, Skill Development and Ease of Use ratings following our evaluations.
 Apps that achieve more than 12 stars are flagged as ‘Recommended Apps’.

 We are unique in the way that we review apps and other products:

 - We gather feedback for each product from at least 4 children

 - Each app is also reviewed by an expert (we have experts in child psychology, user experience, teaching/education, play, toys and apps).

 This ensures our reviews are expert, independent and based on real feedback from the target users, making them reviews both consumers and your internal team can trust.

 In addition, we offer a range of more detailed review services, user research and (if the product is approved) a range of endorsement services – please contact us for more details firstname.lastname@example.org.